Every year, more than half a million people help the NHS improve healthcare and develop life-saving treatments by taking part in clinical trials.

-All clinical trials have been passed by a committee of doctors and members of the public before they begin.
+There are risks to clinical trials but before you are enrolled, they would have been passed by an ethics committee of healthcare professionals and members of the public before they begin.
 Involvement in a clinical trial is completely voluntary.
 If patients decide that they want to stop being involved in a trial then they simply have to tell their doctor.
 This will not affect their chances of future treatment if other options are available.

 Where do clinical trials take place?

-Trials take place in a variety of locations including cancer centres and district hospitals.
-If patients are interested in discussing clinical trials then they should ask their cancer doctor for further information on what trials are available in their area.
+Trials take place in a variety of locations including cancer centres and district hospitals, though not all so you may have to travel.
+If patients are interested in discussing clinical trials then they should ask their consultant or CNS for further information on what trials are available in their area.

 Are there different types of clinical trial?